 Custom ERP Software Development: Guide for Businesses

-It can be finance, inventory, warehouses, logistics, human resources, and so on.
+That can be finance, inventory, warehouses, logistics, human resources, and so on.

 95% of companies say that ERP software implementation helped them improve their overall business processes.